SoniaVivi/Image-Organizer/vivid/docs/image_controller.md

 - path - Default None.
 Must be a string containing a path if passed.

 - middleware - Default {}.
-Must be a dict containing "before", "during", or "after" keys and respective functions if passed.
+Must be a dict containing "before" or "after" keys and respective functions if passed.

 ```
 >>> ImageController.add_middleware("add_image", path="./vivid_GUI/plugins/add_image/")